 - graduate statistical workshops

-- skills training courses eg in MATLAB and fMRIB methods
+- skills training courses e.g. in Computer Programming and fMRIB methods

 - analysis of research methods.